Gio99c/gio99c.github.io/README.md

 **[Writing](/writing/)** - Technical posts about AI, LLMs, and generative AI applications

-**[AI News](/ai-news/)** - Daily digest of what's actually happening in AI and tech, curated using OpenAI with real web search
+**[AI News](/ai-news/)** - Daily digest of what's actually happening in AI and tech, curated using AI with real web search

 **[About](/about/)** - More about my background and current work

 ## AI News System

 This site features an automated AI news curation system that:
-- Uses OpenAI's Responses API with web search to find real, current AI news
+- Uses AI's Responses API with web search to find real, current AI news
 - Applies thoughtful curation focused on what matters to practitioners
 - Runs daily at 9 AM UTC via GitHub Actions
 - Focuses on signal over noise, substance over hype